The Immigration Health Surcharge, commonly abbreviated to “IHS”, is a fee that you must pay as a part of your visa application.

 This blog covers everything you need to know about the Immigration Health Surcharge and its refund process.

-The Immigration Act 2014 section 38 is the source of law (primary legislation) that gives the government the legal authority to levy a immigration health surcharge.
+The Immigration Act 2014 section 38 is the source of law (primary legislation) that gives the government the legal authority to levy the immigration health surcharge.
 The surcharge is then enforced through an “order” or “statutory instrument” (secondary legislation).

 The ‘Immigration (Health Charge) Order 2015’, was the first statutory instrument made to enforce the IHS.
 The order directs: